AirshipCMS/Docs/Quickstart-Guide.md

 ### Project Schema
 Study how [Pages](/documentation/view/pages), [Collections](/documentation/view/collections), and [Relationships](/documentation/view/relationships) work to form the [Schema & Data Model](/documentation/view/schema-and-data-model) of a project built with Airship.
 Then follow the [Schema Setup Guide](/documentation/view/schema-setup-guide) to turn your project plan into an actual project.

-### XHR, Angujar, React, and Single-Page Applications
+### XHR, Angular, React, and Single-Page Applications
 (describe)